 What type of tomatoes should I use for Bolognese Sauce?

-I use San Marzano tomatoes in my recipes and they are packed as whole tomatoes in juice, which is the only way they’re allowed to be packed for the DOP designation.
-If you ever see crushed San Marazano tomatoes they may not be true San Marazano tomatoes.
+I use San Marzano tomatoes in my recipes.
+They are packed as whole tomatoes in juice, which is the only way they’re allowed to be packed for the DOP designation.
+If you ever see crushed San Marazano tomatoes, they may not be true San Marazano tomatoes.

-That specific variety of tomatoes is grown in other regions of Italy and even in the US.
-So buyer beware!
-It’s the soil, how they’re grown and harvested that makes these tomatoes prized among chefs and home cooks.
+That specific variety of tomatoes is grown in other regions of Italy and even in the US, so buyer beware!
+It’s the soil they’re grown in and how they’re harvested that makes these tomatoes prized among chefs and home cooks.
 You can find true San Marzano tomatoes at the grocery store and online.

-I don’t use tomato paste in my sauce, because I let it cook for 4-6 hours which thickens the sauce sufficiently and makes a rich amazingly delicious sauce.
+I don’t use tomato paste in my sauce because I let it cook for 4-6 hours, which thickens the sauce sufficiently and makes it rich and amazingly delicious.

 If you need to make a quick bolognese sauce, you can use tomato puree or tomato sauce, but you’ll also need tomato paste.
 The paste will help thicken the sauce and add tomato flavor.

-Do I have to use carrots, onions and celery in my Bolognese sauce?
+Do I have to use carrots, onions, and celery?

 But as I’ve stated in the past, recipes are guidelines and if you cook with ingredients you enjoy eating, you’re going to enjoy cooking and spend more time creating delicious dishes for your friends and family.